forumone/gesso/README.md

 DO NOT prefix the name of your Sass file with `_`, e.g. `menu.scss`.
 Import the config and global aggregate files.
 Import your SCSS file at the top of your Storybook file.
-See `menu.stories.jsx` for an example.
+See `dropdown-menu.stories.jsx` for an example.
 Don’t forget to add it to the `gesso.libraries.yml` file as well.

 ### Linting